azavea/franklin/deployment/aws-copilot/README.md

     ```

 8. Some commands to check the service
-    - `copilot svc show`: This command shows info about the deployed services, including the endpoints, capacity and related resources per environment.
+    - `copilot svc show -a franklin -n api`: This command shows info about the deployed services, including the endpoints, capacity and related resources per environment.
-    - `copilot svc status`: This command shows the health statuses, e.g. service status, task status, and related CloudWatch alarms etc.
+    - `copilot svc status -a franklin -n api -e production`: This command shows the health statuses, e.g. service status, task status, and related CloudWatch alarms etc.
-    - `copilot svc logs`: This command shows the the logs of the deployed service.
+    - `copilot svc logs -a franklin -n api -e production`: This command shows the the logs of the deployed service.

 ## How to take down the deployed Franklin API server?